MiDataInt/mdi-container-builder/README.md

 Actions --> Images and templates --> Create image

 The container builder image should be named and described according to the following conventions.
-We use a timestamp that can be used to infer the version of the relatively unchanging mdi-container-builder repo.
+The timestamp can be used to infer the version of the relatively unchanging mdi-container-builder repo.

 >**name**